 How to Use the Instant Pot Duo (For Beginners)

 If you’re new to pressure cooking or you just want to know how to use the Instant Pot Duo, then you’ve come to the right place!
-This post includes a step-by-step guide, including how to do the initial water test.
+This post includes a step-by-step guide, including how to do the initial water test and how to start the Instant Pot.

 What You Need to Know